 Roofers, whose job is already inherently dangerous simply because they work high off the ground, are surrounded by dangerous tools and are expected to work in potentially dangerous conditions.
 The following are the most common injuries reported by roofers:

 There is always a risk of stepping on a nail or inadvertently placing a hand on one and causing a puncture wound, however, with a nail gun, nails can become lethal.
 If a nail gun misfires or is misused, the nail literally becomes a projectile.
 Roofers have died from having nails shot into their brains due to nail gun defects.
 Others have shattered bones, suffered serious nerve and tissue damage, or lost an eye because of an issue with a nail gun.
+One should never underestimate the power of a nail gun; they can be deadly if they misfire or are used improperly.
+If you’re an individual who will use one for their profession, it’s important to know how to handle them and maintain them properly so as not to put yourself in harm’s way unnecessarily.

 In addition to nails, other sharp tools and metals are common on roofing worksites, all of which have the potential to cause a serious puncture wound.